ksalzke/templates-for-omnifocus/README.md

 ## Go To Templates Folder

 This action navigates to the Templates folder and, if it is dropped, makes it active so that any templates contained within it are visible.
-(Note that if a focus is set that renders the templates folder hidden, it will not be unhidden unless you first leave the focused mode.)
+(Note that, on iOS, if a focus is set that renders the templates folder hidden, it will not be unhidden unless you first leave the focused mode.)

+On Mac, a new tab is opened and the focus for that tab is set to only the templates folder.

 ## Hide Templates Folder